Dog Bite and Animal Attack Lawyer

 Under SC Code § 47-3-110, a dog owner is strictly liable for injuries caused by a dog that “bites or otherwise attacks” another regardless of the owner’s negligence.
 S.C.Code Ann. § 47-3-110 (1987).
 The statute imposes strict liability on owners, except where the victim provokes the dog.
 Pursuant to Elmore v.
 Ramos, 489 S.E.2d 663, 327 S.C.
 507 (Ct App.
 1997), strict liability in SC also applies to situations where the dog merely jumps on a person playfully and causes injury.

 “I was injured by a dog that attacked me.
 Hammack Law Firm got me the help I needed and kept me in the loop during the entire claim.
 Paul called me personally on several occasions just to check on me.”

-Our dog bite attorneys and staff at Hammack Law Firm are committed to our clients.
-With more than 15 years of litigation and trial experience, Paul Hammack has received an AV rating from the prestigious Martindale-Hubbell.
-Paul has spent the last 15 years working for insurance companies, so he knows the industry secrets and he can put that knowledge and experience to work for you.
+Our dog bite attorney and staff at Hammack Law Firm are committed to our clients.
+With more than 17 years of litigation and trial experience, Paul Hammack has received an AV rating from the prestigious Martindale-Hubbell.
+Paul has spent the last 17 years working for insurance companies, so he knows the industry playbook and he can put that knowledge and experience to work for you.

 While every case is different, Hammack Law Firm has helped numerous people who have been injured in dog bites or attacks.
 If you have a need for an experienced dog bite attorney who will give you the personal service, compassion and care that you deserve, call us today.
 Don’t let the dog bite without a fight.
 “Your success is our success s.”
 Better call Paul.
 864-326-3333